Table of Contents

 Cons:

-- Less comprehensive secondary sources compared to premium services.
+- Less extensive secondary sources compared to premium services.

-- Citation checker not as robust as Shepard's or KeyCite.
+- Citation checker not as thorough as Shepard's or KeyCite.

 - Limited editorial content and annotations.